boriskriger/Publications/README.md

 Kriger, B. (2026).
 CMB Compatibility and the Dissolution of the Mass Hierarchy in the Elastic Vacuum.
 Information Physics Institute. https://doi.org/10.5281/zenodo.19010637

+Kriger, B. (2026).
+Structure Growth in the Gravitating Vacuum Model: The Void–Cluster Cell, Modified Perturbation Equations, and the S₈ Tension.
+Information Physics Institute, Department of Theoretical Astrophysics and Cosmology. https://doi.org/10.5281/zenodo.19013333

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger